Thoughts behind MethodKit

 The digital world has plenty of advantages, but we might have forgotten the benefits of analogue space.
 Physical workspace has rarely developed.
-The blank canvases1 are the rule.
+The blank canvases are the rule.
+(Examples are post-its, whiteboards, flip charts, chalkboards, notebooks.)
 That means that workshops and meetings start from zero, every time.

 Why were there no analogue tools designed for today’s work situation?
 In a world where trendy newspapers, investors and blogs focus at apps and startups, it seemed like useful physical tools had become massively untrendy.
 Had we forgotten that useful things not always can be packaged as an app?